mesg-foundation/docs/guide/process/README.md

 ## What is a process

+Processes are [nondeterministic finite](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) [state machines](https://en.wikipedia.org/wiki/Finite-state_machine) that perform state transition when matching events or task's results occur but don't support cycle.

+Process can be graphically represented as [UML activity diagram](https://en.wikipedia.org/wiki/Activity_diagram) with actions and conditions, but without cycle and concurrency.
+Graphic representation is a very good first step to conceptualized an application before implementing it.

 A [process](process-file.md) is a list of steps that describes a specific business logic.

 Step can be one of the following: